An optimization-based approach to ranking aggregation with weak order outputs: Computational experiments

+Table~\ref{tab:Fairness-OBOP} shows that, in several instances, the Fair {\rm OBOP} attains the same value as the standard {\rm OBOP}, meaning that an optimal unconstrained bucket order already satisfies the imposed proportional bounds.
+In other cases, the objective value increases, reflecting the cost of enforcing group representation.
+This effect is particularly visible in some BOX instances, especially under the residue-class partition.

+From a computational perspective, the Fair {\rm OBOP} is clearly more demanding than the previous variants.
+The index-threshold partition was solved with a maximum time of \(17316.02\) seconds, whereas the residue-class partition reached \(76209.18\) seconds in the hardest instance.
+The largest times occur mainly in the SPR instances, while the LPE instances remain easy to solve.
+Thus, fairness constraints can be incorporated into the framework, but they may significantly increase the computational effort.

-Figure~\ref{fig:fairness} illustrates the fairness behaviour for the instance BOX-42-10, considering three groups.
-The horizontal axis represents the index $\ell$ of the top buckets, while the vertical axis shows, for each group, the proportion of its items contained within the top-$\ell$ buckets relative to the total number of items in those buckets.
-The goal of the proportional fairness constraints is to keep this proportion close to $|G_i|/n$, within a small tolerance margin.
-The figure is divided into three subplots, one for each group, comparing the behaviour with and without fairness (that is, the optimal solution of the Fair OBOP and the optimal solution of the standard OBOP, respectively).
-It can be observed that Group~1 is not represented until the eighth bucket in the standard OBOP solution, but fairness constraints enforce earlier representation.
-Conversely, Group~2 is prevented from being overrepresented, while Group~3 already exhibits approximately proportional representation without the need for additional constraints.
+Figure~\ref{fig:fairness} illustrates the effect of the fairness constraints for instance BOX-42-10 under the residue-class partition.
+The horizontal axis represents the prefix index \(\ell\), while the vertical axis shows, for each group, its proportion among the items contained in the first \(\ell\) buckets.
+In the standard {\rm OBOP} solution, Group~1 is absent from the early buckets and Group~2 is overrepresented.
+The fairness constraints enforce earlier representation of Group~1 and reduce the dominance of Group~2, while Group~3 is already close to proportional representation.